dmudigdo/dmudigdo.github.io/_posts/2026-07-02-macgyver-yoghurt.md

 comments: true
 ---

 I have been making my own yoghurt for a few years now.
-It is cheaper than buying it, surprisingly easy, and I find it rather satisfying.
+It is cheaper than buying, surprisingly easy, and I find it rather satisfying.
 While visiting my Mum in Bekasi, Indonesia, I found myself craving my usual homemade yoghurt, but in a foreign kitchen without my usual equipment.
 I decided to experiment and see just how much I could improvise.
 Faced with this situation, what would MacGyver do?

-I started with 1 litre of UHT milk and a small tub of yoghurt.
+I started with 1 litre of UHT milk and a small tub of yoghurt from the local supermarket.

 <image>

 First, I boiled the milk, then cooled it down to what I thought was the correct temperature.
-I didn't have my food thermometer, so I had to use the dip-the-finger technique that was first taught to me a few years ago by a Sri Lankan friend when I first learnt to make yoghurt.
+I didn't have my food thermometer, so I had to use the dip-the-finger technique that was first taught to me a few years ago by my Sri Lankan friend when I first learnt to make yoghurt.
 I blended some of the heated milk with about half the tub of yoghurt, then mixed it all together.

 <image>